aallyn/GMRI_Rocker/README.md

 a.
 A `Dockerfile`.
 The `Dockerfile` is a recipe for recreating a compute environment.
 I'm sure I am missing some of what it can do, but I basically think about it like a list of instructions to create an identical RStudio session to the one that starts on my local machine if I open RStudio, along with all the necessary packages used in my analysis.
 For this, I started by checking out the [rocker project](https://hub.docker.com/u/rocker).
 There's a variety of different images available depending on your particular analysis.
 For example, if you are doing a lot of machine learning work, you might be more interested in the rocker/ml-verse image.
 For this docker container, I built from the rocker/geospatial image.
 With this as the base, I then added a few things.
 First, I copied the settings for my rstudio sessions on my local machine and added them to the container.
 This means that when I do open RStudio in the container, it will have the same appearance and behavior as RStudio on my local machine.
 Next, there were additional packages that I wanted to have installed in the docker container not included in the base image.
 I am sure there are other ways to do this.
 I decided the easiest thing was to write an .R script that had the `install` and `library` calls for what I needed.
 Within the dockerfile, I then instruct the container to copy the .R file inside the container and run the code.

+**Note as of Fall 2021** I was really running into some issues with moving data into and out of the container when it was eventually run on a DigitalOcean drople.
+I tried a bunch of different stuff (e.g., mounting a volume storage to Dropbox) and nothing seemed to work.
+As a last attempt, I tried out the `Rclone` copy and sync functionality.
+This meant adding this into the docker image and the `Dockerfile` now reflects this with essentially two `FROM` statements.

 b.
 I created a `docker-compose.yaml` file and a `docker-compose.override.yaml` file.
 The `docker-compose.yaml` file defines the services that are available within the container.
 In this case, rstudio.
 In addition, it provides a nice way to transfer data from our computer (or network) to the docker container using "volumes", which would be available for all users.
 For this docker image, I give an example of mounting a local data volume in the `docker-compose.yaml` file (which is commented out currently).
 Additionally, I give an example for mounting data from a cloud based storage program with the `docker-compose.override.yaml` file.
 The path to the cloud storage is likely going to be unique for each user and to work, each user would essentially need to edit this file.
 It also provides the opportunity to mount a volume for a specific project.
 Finally, in `docker-compose.yaml` I use a `secret.env` file to load in my RStudio login and password credentials.

 c.
 Next, I created a `Makefile`.
 My general understanding is the Makefile provides an easy way of capturing a lot of the commands you might enter in the terminal to start up and shut down the docker container.
 After creating this file, things are a bit easier as I only need to enter `make up` in the terminal and then `make down`.